 Also over the last few weeks I’ve been asked around the why’s & how’s I manage to juggle it all.
-The short and simple answer is that all these communities are essentially a part of the extended family to me and with this I feel that at times I want to see and help direct the communities growth for the benefit of the community members much akin to how a parent would do the same for their children, something that I currently cannot do for my own children.
+The short and simple answer is that all these communities are essentially a part of the extended family to me and with this I feel that at times I want to see and help direct the communities growth for the benefit of the community members.

 As I see the communities as extended family I plan things around “the next event” which has been a major driving force keeping me going over the last year.

 So with all that in mind there may be times ahead where I’m struggling and especially more so with the core items in life but that wont ever stop me from continuing the work I put into the community where it is still feasibly possible.
 There may be times ahead where I may need to unfortunately let conferences/user groups down that I’ve promised my time to speak at but this as things stands is an unfortunate bi-product of the situation I currently find myself in and if I can in anyway mitigate having to do so then I will, but currently it is looking like I may have to cancel everything that I have planned ahead, which is frustrating and infuriating especially when I’ve been looking so forward to the events I’ve got planned over the coming weeks/months.

 2016 was supposed to be the beginning of an amazing year where things fell into place, however 3 (almost 4) months in and its feeling like 2013, 2014 & 2015 all over again.

 It’s 4:12 and I really shouldn’t hit publish on this article but I feel that it needs done – Yes I’m 25 and yes I suffer from depression, but that hasn’t stopped me achieving a hell of a lot in the last few years and I don’t expect that to change.